SCHWALD FAMILY GENEALOGY

 Mother and daughter live to be over 110 years old

-Died 22 Jul 1982 Hemet, Riverside, California Find all individuals with events at this location
+Death 22 Jul 1982 Hemet, Riverside, California Find all individuals with events at this location

-Buried Abt.
+Burial Abt.
 24 Jul 1982 Calimesa, Riverside, California Find all individuals with events at this location [4

 Person ID I16240 1.
 Schwald - WA-NY-OR-TX